Your cart is currently empty!

 We always welcome your questions and insights as we are also lifelong learners on the path to health—which, of course, is never a straight line!

 I specialize in working with busy moms who want to lose weight, increase their energy, and make healthy eating simpler for themselves and their family.
 I love working with moms who are committed to providing a healthy lifestyle for their families without spending enormous hours in the kitchen.
 You may email me at email@example.com to ask any questions or to schedule a complimentary 30-minute Mom’s Strategy Session to pinpoint how you can begin to make small changes in your eating that will yield big results in increasing energy, and even dropping extra pounds.

 Graham graduated cum laude from Pennsylvania College of Art & Design, winning the the departmental award for best illustrator in 2009.
 Check out his portfolio here.

-John was born in Honolulu, Hawaii, in the 1950’s, and currently makes his home in Lancaster, PA, with his wife, Suzanne (our Chief Health Officer).
+John was born in Honolulu, Hawaii, in the 1950’s, and currently makes his home in Montpelier, Vermont, with his wife, Suzanne (our Chief Health Officer).

 John has been studying and living alternative diet/health/lifestyle choices for 40 years.
 John is a Certified Holistic Health Coach, and he coaches individuals and groups to find and retain healthy lifestyles.

 As our Healthy Home Director, John helps Maia’s private clients source the safest building materials, paints, flooring, air/water filters, mattresses, lawn-care supplies, and much more.
 He is also a regular contributor to our blog.